cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 Use Violet UML (or another tool, or paper) to generate a UML diagram for your many `Thing` types after reading the explanations below.

 > Create a UML diagram.
-Include it in your repo, named 'UML.png' and link it into your README.
+Include it in your repo, named `UML.png`.

 # Part 2: Rewrite `DotChaser` functionality into several classes using good OOP